-• An online course is one in which instruction is delivered entirely online through Blackboard, a learning management system.
+An online course is one in which instruction is delivered entirely online through Blackboard, a learning management system.
 Although the course content is delivered entirely online, students may be required to take exams in the Testing Center on either campus, or at an approved testing location.
 Calhoun identifies an online course with a "W"in the course schedule.

-Both hybrid and online courses require a reliable and current computer and Internet access, preferably highspeed.
+Both hybrid and online courses require a reliable and current computer and Internet access, preferably high-speed.
 Additionally, Distance Learning courses require computer literacy and reading comprehension skills, as well as self-discipline and motivation.
 Students register for Distance Learning courses in the same way they register for traditional courses.
-For additional Information, please visit our website, www.calhoun.edu.
+For additional information, please visit our website, www.calhoun.edu, or contact Distance Learning Services at dlservices@calhoun.edu or 256-306-2998.